 Regular attendance and punctuality will help students develop good habits necessary for successful careers.
-Students encouraged are to schedule medical or dental appointments after class hours and should notify the instructor or Program Director if they plan to be absent and make alternative arrangements to get the class information that was missed.
-Students who miss class time due extenuating circumstances to should provide documentation of medical issues contributing other to their absence.
+Students are encouraged to schedule medical or dental appointments after class hours and should notify the instructor or Program Director if they plan to be absent and make alternative arrangements to get the class information that was missed.
+Students who miss class time due to extenuating circumstances should provide documentation of medical issues contributing other to their absence.
 Attendance will be considered a factor when an instructor issues grades for a course.
 Student attendance is taken daily, and the minimum attendance required is 80% across all programs.
 SOCHi expects that students will be on time for each class.
 Attendance is tracked on ground using signed rosters submitted to the registrar and entered into the SMS.
 For IDL sessions the faculty receive student submitted work, conduct substantive synchronous interaction with the student during lecture, and oversee discussion topics where students interact and partner with each other for obtaining positive attendance.
-The assignments and sessions attendance are recorded by the instructor on the roster (which has a student photo for identification) and submitted\ @O the registrar to
+The assignments and sessions attendance are recorded by the instructor on the roster (which has a student photo for identification) and submitted by email for IDL or by hand for on ground classes to the registrar